open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 Open the `tailtracer/factory.go` file and navigate to the `createTracesReceiver()` function.
-Notice that the factory will pass references as part of the `createTracesReceiver()` function parameters that your receiver actually requires to work properly like it's configuration settings (`config.Receiver`), the next `Consumer` in the pipeline that will consume the generated traces (`consumer.Traces`) and the Collector's logger so the `tailtracer` receiver can add meaningful events to it
+Notice that the factory will pass references as part of the `createTracesReceiver()` function parameters that your receiver actually requires to work properly like its configuration settings (`config.Receiver`), the next `Consumer` in the pipeline that will consume the generated traces (`consumer.Traces`) and the Collector's logger so the `tailtracer` receiver can add meaningful events to it